AlessandroMascherpa/events-collector/README.md

 ## Description

 Web API to collect information about events and produce some statistical data.
+The latter are returned in JSON format or as spreadsheet file.

 The service keeps all data in memory, at present there is not a persistent storage handling.